 Learning the Art of Henna

 Early in the summer of 2013 I pondered getting a tattoo to remind me of my spiritual connection to life.
-One of my children asked me not do something so permanent and the idea to learn henna came to mind.
-I quickly got in touch with my momma friend Joni Rae, who first shared henna with me, and asked all kinds of questions so I could get started and create my own natural henna paste.
+One of my kids asked me not to and the idea to learn henna came to mind.
+I quickly got in touch with a momma friend Joni Rae, who first shared henna with me, and asked all kinds of questions so I could get started and create my own natural henna paste.

 Little did I know, I wasn’t just learning about henna, I was beginning the journey of exploring an artistic medium with a rich history traceable for thousands of years.
 I fell in love.